US Rental Housing Market

 - rents rising too fast compared to cost of buying a home

-- cap rates not good enough compared to other investment options
+- cap rates not sufficiently better than other investment options

 - immigration into US is still strong